Special Events at Papa’s

 Children’s Saturday Morning Cat Academy (90 minutes, $7 for all ages) Offered the 3rd Saturday of month from 10:00-11:30.

-November's Cat Academy focus: Lesson on cat breeds around the world with a cat themed book and craft.
+December's Cat Academy focus: Lesson on winter care for needy cats with a holiday themed cat book and craft.

 Papa’s Book Club Night (90 minutes, $10) Offered the 4th Wednesday of month from 5:30-7:00.

 Join others in a common love of books and cats!
 This book club meets monthly.
 Book selection announced a month ahead to give you time to read.
 Then, we will meet in the cat playroom to discuss the book while petting feline friends.
 Reservation includes a drink, a shared tray of baked goods, and an extra 30 minutes to pet the cats.

 December/early January book club selection: The Underground Railroad by Colson Whitehead

 **NOTE: We will meet the first Wednesday in January due to the holidays.
 We will meet again at the end of January for our regular meeting time, as January is 4 weeks.

 Winner of the Pulitzer Prize and the National Book Award, the #1 New York Times bestseller from Colson Whitehead, a magnificent tour de force chronicling a young slave's adventures as she makes a desperate bid for freedom in the antebellum South

 Cora is a slave on a cotton plantation in Georgia.
 Life is hell for all the slaves, but especially bad for Cora; an outcast even among her fellow Africans, she is coming into womanhood—where even greater pain awaits.
 When Caesar, a recent arrival from Virginia, tells her about the Underground Railroad, they decide to take a terrifying risk and escape.
 Matters do not go as planned—Cora kills a young white boy who tries to capture her.
 Though they manage to find a station and head north, they are being hunted.